 Introduction to the Roborock S6 MaxV

-The Roborock S6 MaxV represents the next big step in robotic vacuums in that it combines the accuracy of a laser sensor with the obstacle avoidance benefits of a front-mounted camera.
+The Roborock S6 MaxV represents the next big step in robotic vacuum technology, combining a laser sensor’s accuracy with the obstacle avoidance benefits of a front-mounted camera.

-This model isn’t the first to do so, but it’s the first to use two lenses that allows it to capture images up to 30fps.
+This model isn’t the first to do so, but it’s the first to use two lenses allowing it to capture images up to 30 frames per second.

 Another brand that uses the same camera and laser combo is the Ecovacs Deebot Ozmo T8 AIVI.
 I have not tested this model, so I cannot comment on the performance.